romanchaa997/Audityzer/src/web-ui/README.md

 ## Using the CLI Playground

-The Web UI provides an interactive terminal where you can enter Web3FuzzForge commands.
+The Web UI provides an interactive terminal where you can enter Audityzer commands.
 Here are some examples:

 ### Create a test template